-Currently, he is a contributing editor with Virginia Living and a regular contributor to other magazines.
-He appears frequently as a featured speaker on literary craft and serves as a judge in writing contests.
+From 2003 to 2020, Bill was a contributing editor with Virginia Living and a regular contributor to other magazines.
+He still writes freelance articles, appears frequently as a featured speaker on literary craft, and serves as a judge in writing contests.
 Hundreds of his articles, short stories, and poems have appeared in numerous publications, some of which are shown at the right.

-For a complete list of publication credits, click HERE.
+For a more complete list of publication credits, click HERE.

 |